 If your current Operating Agreement is lacking, it's a good idea to amend it or complete a new one.
 You may need to in order to document the ownership changes.
 If you don't need a new agreement, you at least need an amendment that lists any new members and their interest percentages.

 Buy-sell provisions in an Operating Agreement don't cover selling the business to a third-party.
 To sell the business, you need to find a buyer and agree on the selling price.
 You may need the services of an experienced business valuation expert and/or have the buyer examine your books.
 There may be complex financial implications connected with the sale.
 It's recommended you consult with an attorney who is well-versed in buying and selling LLCs.

 Abandoning LLC Membership Interests

-One method of getting rid of your LLC interest is to just abandon it, if that is allowed under state and the specific LLC's Operating Agreement.
+One method of getting rid of your LLC interest is to just abandon it if that is allowed under state and the specific LLC's Operating Agreement.
 To establish abandonment, the person giving up the interest must provide notice to the LLC and other members that they are abandoning their membership rights and interests.
-This does not require the consent of remaining members.
+This does not require the consent of the remaining members.
 However, it does not eliminate any personal liability the member had to third parties prior to the abandonment.